BlueQuartzSoftware/DREAM3D/Conda/dream3d_conda_instructions.md

 To use Python filters in DREAM3D or PipelineRunner, create an environment variable `SIMPL_PYTHONPATH`.
 This variable should contain a list(platform delimited i.e. ":" on Unix and ";" on Windows) of directories to load Python filters from.
 All Python files should be of the above format.

-If use the DREAM3D GUI, Python filters can be reloaded at runtime.
+If using the DREAM3D GUI, Python filters can be reloaded at runtime.
 DREAM3D will clear all existing Python filters and attempt to reload them from directories in `SIMPL_PYTHONPATH`.
 Currently loaded pipelines with Python filters will be preserved if the relevant filters still exist in those directories.

+If you want to use a Python filter with `simpl.FilterPipeline`, you must first wrap in a `simpl.PythonFilter`.